OSCELOT/MyMessages/README.md

 Bruce Tenison gave written permission to update - Thank You Bruce!

+The unm-unmmymessages2019.war (version 2.3.4-3600.2019) is the WAR file for Blackboard Learn SaaS 3600 (Original Experience only).

+Updates included in unm-unmmymessages2019.war (version 2.3.4-3600.2019):
+bb-manifest-pt_BR.properties - added Portuguese (Brazil) language (Thanks to Diego Roberto de Sousa for translation) bb-manifest.xml - Require 3600.0.0 (or higher) to install Rebuild with Java 11 and 3600.0.0 Blackboard Java APIs

-The unm-unmmymessages2017.war (version 2.3.1-q4.2017) is the WAR file for Blackboard Learn (Original Experience only).
+The unm-unmmymessages2017.war (version 2.3.1-q4.2017) is the WAR file for Blackboard Learn Q4 2018, Q2 2018, or Q4 2017 (Original Experience only).

 My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).

 The University of New Mexico is currently running unm-unmmymessages2017.war on Blackboard Learn Q4 2017 CU2 (Self Hosted).

+The University of New Mexico has successfully installed and tested OSCELOT My Messages (version 2.3.4-3600.2019) on a SaaS Tech Preview Shared Server (3600 - Original Experience).

 The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU4 Developer Virtual Machine (DVM).